 For maintaining patient confidentiality through telemedicine, the organizations must only use the authorized and organization-implemented devices.
 That being said, the utilization of personal devices must be reduced because it can adversely influence the security and confidentiality of sensitive patient data.

-How Was The Government Involved In The Implementation Of EHR In Telemedicine?
+Involvement of Government In The Implementation Of EHR In Telemedicine

 As part of Health Information Technology for the HITECH Act, the federal government allocated $27 billion for the designing and implementation of the incentive program.
 It was for encouraging the healthcare providers and hospitals to adapt to the electronic health record systems.